RFC 0 TLS Flag - Request Client Auth June 2025

 4. Security Considerations

-This flag should have no effect on the security of TLS, as the server may always send a CertificateRequest message during the handshake.
-This flag merely provides a hint that the client will be able to fulfil the request.
-If the client sets this flag but then fails to provide a certificate the server MAY terminate the connection with a bad_certificate error.
+On its own, this flag should have no effect on the security of TLS, as the server may always send a CertificateRequest message during the handshake.
+This flag merely provides a hint that the client will handle the request gracefully.
+Because the server acknowledges the flag in the CertificateRequest the client can always be sure whether a CertificateRequest was triggered by request_client_auth or not.

 5. IANA Considerations